 JRG is no stranger to third-party delivery.
 They began working with Uber Eats to expand the reach of their traditional restaurants with pickup and delivery in 2017.
 While they began exploring the role of virtual kitchens prior to the 2020 pandemic, the lockdowns across Canada supercharged their growth in this area, driving 200% growth in online sales and leading them to form a virtual restaurant group called Meal Ticket Brands.

 Virtual kitchen strategy based on consumer demand

-'Meal Ticket helps restaurants optimise kitchen capacity and leverage existing staff to maximise their effectiveness and grow their revenue.
-The Uber Eats platform is a critical tool in helping restaurants expand in this way.'
+“Meal Ticket helps restaurants optimize kitchen capacity and leverage existing staff to maximize their effectiveness and grow their revenue.
+The Uber Eats platform is a critical tool in helping restaurants expand in this way.”

 —Jason Apple, Director of Growth & Brand Development

 Responding to reviews and comments is a critical part of growing a virtual brand online.
 Uber Eats helps Meal Ticket Brands respond quickly to customer comments and needs across all of their virtual concepts.
 Insights from their customer interactions have helped them improve their menus, and fine-tune their packaging to not only keep things hot/cold but also to make their packaging more sustainable.

 “The Uber Eats platform gives us the ability to see how we’re doing, to learn from our customers, and to win customers back if something goes wrong.”